The State of AI Search — March 2026 →

 Examples of AI Benchmarks

-• A company evaluating AI models for legal work focuses on benchmarks relevant to their use case—reasoning tasks, long-context handling, and accuracy metrics rather than general-purpose scores
+• A company evaluating AI models for legal work by focusing on relevant benchmarks—reasoning tasks and long-context handling—rather than general-purpose scores

 Share this article